Time and Combat

-If a player intends to attempt more than one action in a given turn, he or she must roll a FEAT in order to determine if they may in fact do so.
+If a player intends to attempt more than one action in a given turn, he or she must roll a FEAT to determine if they may in fact do so.
 This FEAT can be resolved on table 22, which shows how many combat actions per turn a character may try.
 Where offensive actions are concerned, the FEAT is made with one's Ftg (off) score, and shows how many active tasks the character may attempt in a turn.

 |Remarkable||Two Attacks / Aversions|

 |Class 1k||Six Attacks / Aversions|

 Making the number of offensive actions indicated on table 22 is a Fighting FEAT that is equal to the indicated intensity; for example, squeezing three actions into a six second period is an Amazing intensity Ftg (off) FEAT.
 If one has an Incredible Ftg (off) rank, making so many moves would require a red Ftg (off) FEAT, while a character with Monstrous Ftg (off) would only need to make a green Ftg (off) FEAT to pull this off.

 If this FEAT roll fails, the character can only attempt one action in this turn, and does so at a -3 CS.
 If they are successful, however, characters may attempt more than one action.
 These can either be resolved as separate actions (if dissimilar) at a -1 CS each, or if the player chooses, they may occur as a 'flurry' of action, adding a +1 CS to the damage inflicted for each doubling of attacks, instead of making separate assaults.